 The best known is probably the VW camper van which has existed in various forms since the 1950s.
-Demand for these is very high and this is reflected in the price but fortunately there are many other options including the purpose built Mazda Bongo imported from Japan, or campers adapted from standard panel vans.
+Demand for these is very high, and this is reflected in the price.
+Fortunately, there are many other options including the purpose built Mazda Bongo, imported from Japan, or campers adapted from standard panel vans.

-Whilst you really need an awning to live comfortably for any period of time, the great advantage of this type of vehicle is that it is small enough to be easily driveable around town, and many can slip under the 2m height barriers erected in many parking spots.
+Whilst you really need an awning to live comfortably for any period of time, the great advantage of this type of vehicle is that it is small enough to circulate around town.
+Many can slip under the 2m height barriers erected in many parking spots.
 It’s even possible to use one as your day to day vehicle.

 Coachbuilt Motor Homes

 Coachbuilt motor homes use the cab and chassis of a production van but have a coachbuilt body built behind the cab and often extending above the cab for an additional berth.
-These vans will usually have plenty of headroom for standing upright and include a fully equipped kitchen, berths for between 2 and 7 people and even a bathroom and shower to save those midnight treks across the camp site in your pyjamas.
+These vans will usually have plenty of headroom for standing upright; they include a fully equipped kitchen, berths for between 2 and 7 people.
+They even have a bathroom and shower to save those midnight treks across the camp site in your pyjamas.

 A Class Motor Homes

 A Class motor homes use the ‘underneaths’ of a production van, but the entire body is coach built, leaving no visible signs of the original van.
-This enables manufacturers to provide a more spacious driving area which stretches the entire width of the van and offers much greater headroom in the cab by virtue of a berth above which folds upwards.
+This enables manufacturers to provide a more spacious driving area which stretches the entire width of the van.
+It also offers much greater headroom in the cab by virtue of a berth above which folds upwards.
 These tend to be larger vans and also more expensive and are fairly rare in the UK.

-Of course the larger the van, the more comfortable it will be to live in over long periods and larger vans will have more beds, larger living accommodation, a better equipped kitchen and the space for a shower.
+Of course, the larger the van, the more comfortable it will be to live in over long periods.
+Larger vans will have more beds, larger living accommodation, a better equipped kitchen and the space for a shower.

 However, a great way to enlarge the living accommodation of your van without spending a fortune is to add an awning.
 There are two main types of awning for camper vans.
 Whereas a caravan awning relies on the caravan to provide one wall of the structure, a camper van “drive away” awning is more or less a free standing tent.
-However, it has a special flap arrangement which allows you to link it to the side of the van when on site, then simply untie it and drive away for a day trip around town with the awning guarding your spot for your return.
+It has a special flap arrangement which allows you to link it to the side of the van when on site.
+Simply untie it and drive away for a day trip around town; the awning guarding your spot for your return.

 The other type of camper van awning is the roll out awning.
 This is permanently fitted to the side of the van and can be rolled out either manually or sometimes electrically to provide cover overhead.
 This can be enhanced with side walls and even inner bedrooms to make a fully enclosed awning.
 However, this then means it has to be completely disassembled should you wish to make a day trip in the van.